DaSeeman/SailFish_Manga_Document_Portfolio/README.md

+IMPORTANT: IN ORDER TO VIEW EACH DOCUMENT, CLICK THE DOCX.
+FILE AND THEN CLICK DOWNLOAD

 # Sailfin Manga Document Portfolio

 Welcome to the documentation portfolio for Sailfin Manga and Publishing Co., an independent online manga company that blends traditional storytelling with diverse new voices.